stefmolin/login-attempt-simulator/README.md

 - Each attack is standalone meaning the hacker carrying out a given attack doesn't keep track of which username-password combinations worked and which didn't, but each hacker (1 per attack) will choose to try to guess all the users or some subset of it.
 - The attacks come randomly.
 - Valid users come in a Poisson process hourly that depends on the day of the week and the time of day.
-- Valid users have 1-3 IP addresses which are 4 random integers in `[0, 255]` which don't have to be valid.
+- Valid users have 1-3 IP addresses which are 4 random integers in `[0, 255]`.
 - Hackers will use either a single IP address for an attack or vary the IP address per username they attempt to log in with.
 This will be determined by the value passed with the `vary_ips` parameter to the `simulate()` method.
 These IP addresses are generated in the same way the valid user ones are.
 - Both valid users and hackers can make mistakes typing the user names--either forgetting a character or replacing a character with lowercase letter.
 - Valid users are more likely to get their passwords and usernames correct than the hackers.
-- Although highly unlikely, it is possible the hacker has the same IP as a valid user.
+- Although highly unlikely, it is possible the hacker has the same IP address as a valid user.
 The hacker may even be a valid user!

 ## Setup
 ```